litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

 .. note::

-    If your application requires integer-based primary keys, an equivalent base model and base audit model implementations can be found at :class:`BigIntBase <litestar.contrib.sqlalchemy.base.BigIntAuditBase>` and
+    If your application requires integer-based primary keys, equivalent base model and base audit model implementations can be found at :class:`BigIntBase <litestar.contrib.sqlalchemy.base.BigIntAuditBase>` and
     :class:`BigIntAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>`